In the context of expansionary and contractionary fiscal policy, ... | Study Prep in Pearson+

 1

-Step 1: Understand that fiscal policy refers to the government's use of its spending and taxation powers to influence the economy, particularly aggregate demand.
+Step 1: Understand the definition of fiscal policy.
+Fiscal policy involves government decisions on taxation and spending to influence the economy.

-Step 2: Recognize that expansionary fiscal policy involves increasing aggregate demand, typically by increasing government spending or decreasing taxes, which puts more money into consumers' hands.
+Step 2: Recognize the two main types of fiscal policy: expansionary and contractionary.
+Expansionary fiscal policy aims to increase aggregate demand, while contractionary fiscal policy aims to decrease it.

-Step 3: Understand that contractionary fiscal policy aims to reduce aggregate demand by decreasing government spending or increasing taxes, which takes money out of the economy.
+Step 3: Analyze the effect of reducing tax rates.
+When taxes are reduced, households have more disposable income, which tends to increase consumption and aggregate demand.

 Watch next